OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 ![key access restrictions](./img/smart-plant-p2-2-access-key-2-create-access-key.png)

-The access key and secret have now been generated! **Make sure to note them both down because this will be the only time you will get to see the Secret.
-We recommend downloading to a file:**
+The access key and secret have now been generated! **Make sure to note them both down because this will be the only time you will get to see the Secret!
+We recommend downloading to a file.**

 ![key and secret](./img/smart-plant-p2-2-access-key-3-access-key-view.png)